layrjs/layr/examples/counter-with-http/README.md

 # Counter with HTTP

-A simple example to introduce the core concepts of Liaison.
+A simple example to introduce the core concepts of Layr.

 ## Usage